 Keeping on top of the art world is also important when it comes to demonstrating your passion at the interview stage.
 Make sure you’re aware of exhibitions and other events in the art calendar and try to visit as many as you can, spend time reading art publications, connect with people in the business by attending talks, events or private viewings, and consider starting a blog or post to social media about your own interests.

-If you’re thinking of pursuing a career in the arts, why not study at the University of the Year?
+If you’re thinking of pursuing a career in the arts, why not study at LJMU?
 Search for a course that interests you within the Liverpool School of Art and Design or the Liverpool Screen School to find out more about career prospects.
+You can also find out what students think of studying fine art.